N-Upchurch/JSRepl.desktop/README.md

 * Does it have X feature?
     * Probably not; it's just a .desktop file.
 Feel free to submit a PR if you have ideas.
 * Do I have to use KWrite and Konsole?
-    * Not if you change the program names in JSRepl.desktop, but you're on your own from there.
+    * Not if you change the program names in JSRepl.desktop, but you're on your own.